Ave crux spes unica: Notable uses

 It is found inscribed on the back of the Processional Crucifix in the Church of SS.
 Peter and Paul, in the village of Yattendon, Berkshsire, England.
 The inscription forms the shape of a cross, with OCRVXAVE downward and SPESVNICA forming the cross piece.
 The two share the "V" in the middle.

 "Spes Unica" is also the inscription under the Cross at the summit of the facade of the Basilica of St. Paul Outside the Walls, one of Rome's four major basilicas.
 "Ave Spes Unica" is inscribed on the base of the central crucifix atop the tabernacle of the main altar in the Church of St. Lazarus in Bethany, Palestine.

 The American novelist, Edith Wharton, chose this inscription for her gravestone at Versailles.

 Origins

-The origins are thought to be a stanza added in the tenth century to an ancient Roman hymn to the True Cross of Christ, Vexilla Regis.
+The origins are thought to be a stanza added in the tenth century to an ancient Roman hymn to the True Cross, Vexilla regis prodeunt.
 This sixth stanza is as follows: